spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/3-kubectl.md

 ```

 You must specify the version of Spring Cloud Data Flow server that you want to deploy.
-To do so, xhange the version as you like.
+To do so, change the version as you like.
 This document is based on the `%dataflow-version%` release.
 You can use the docker `latest` tag for `BUILD-SNAPSHOT` releases.
 The Skipper service should be running and the `SPRING_CLOUD_SKIPPER_CLIENT_SERVER_URI` property in `src/kubernetes/server/server-deployment.yaml` should point to it.

 The Data Flow Server uses the Fabric8 Java client library to connect to the Kubernetes cluster.